 While great content can generate high quality backlinks on its own, there are no guarantees and for a new business, waiting weeks or months usually isn’t an option.

 One way to speed up this process is to engage in manual outreach (more on this later).

-It is the most tedious and time-consuming process in this entire strategy if you’re doing it yourself.
+It is the most tedious and time-consuming process in this entire link building strategy if you’re doing it yourself.
 But at the same time, it is the most important step of all.
 I’ll show you how you can easily outsource this process with a small budget. (more on this later)

 First, we have to identify potential websites that will likely link to you.

 For example, if your skyscraper content is about ‘how to lose weight’, reaching out to a website about camping makes no sense.